torstenberg/indicators/article/IndicatorsAndAssessment.md

 * (Type D) Policy-effectiveness indicators = relate policy effort (response) to a change in driver, pressure, state or impact and are crucial in understanding the reasons for observed developments.
 * (Type E) Total Welfare indicators = show the balance between economic, social and environmental development.
 An example is Sustainable Economic Welfare (ISEW).

+## Difference between an indicator and a metric

+Typically, an indicator is a measure indicating a certain property or phenomenon of an ecosystem.
+Often though, in order to actually represent such a phenomenon, more than one variable needs to be measured.
+As an example, an indicator of coastal eutrophication cannot be limited to only measuring chlorophyll content in the water.
+Only in combination with e.g. the taxonomic structure of the plankton, the nutrient levels and other parameters, a useful indicator can be established.
+The individual variables used to contribute to the indicator are often called metrics.

 # How to develop an indicator

-Developing indicators is no longer an isolated exercise but needs to be embedded into the overall approach.
+Outside of pure research, developing indicators is no longer an isolated exercise but needs to be embedded into an overall approach.
 Indicators typically need to answer management questions.
 The first question a manager will ask is:

-> Do I need to take action or not?
+> Is this ecosystem healthy?
+Do I need to take action or not?

 Given a certain assessment based on one or more indicators, the next question will often be something about the quality of the assessment: